 About our Kennel

 Marble Mountain Kennels is a family owned and operated kennel that produces about a dozen litters a year.
-We are located in the northern extreme of California in the heart of the Pacific Flyway, where quail and pheasant can still be found in their natural setting with the beautiful backdrop of the Marble Mountains.
+We produce Labrador Retrievers with both outstanding natural hunting skills and well-balanced, personable dispositions.
+We are located in the northern extreme of California in the heart of the Pacific flyway, where quail and pheasant can still be found in their natural setting with the beautiful backdrop of the Marble Mountains.

-We strive to produce dogs with the following five traits: 1) superior intelligence, 2) terrific personalities, 3) outstanding hunting desire, 4) natural pointing instinct, and 5) superb looks.
+We strive to produce dogs with the following six traits: 1) superior intelligence, 2) terrific personalities, 3) outstanding hunting desire, 4) natural pointing instinct, 5) superb looks, and 6) proven pedigrees.
 We would like these dogs to be equally welcome in your home as companions, in your duck blind as a retrieving machine, in the grain field as a pheasant pointing and retrieving partner, or at the hunt test or field trial as a competitor.
-We are also making an effort, with most breedings, to produce natural born pointing retrievers.
+We are also making an effort, with most breedings, to produce natural-born pointing retrievers.

 We also believe that you hunt with a dog 30-40 days a year (if you are really lucky), but you live with him 365 days a year.
 So a gentle disposition and good socialization are extremely important to our breeding program.
 (For a real job I run a summer camp for kids, so our dogs must be good around adults and children).